-For starters, Gartner, Forrester and other analyst firms have recognized the need for CDPs and validated the new MarTech category in various cool vendor articles, research insights and reports.
-According to Gartner analyst Christie Eubanks, CDPs provide:
+For starters, Gartner, Forrester, and other analyst firms have recognized the need for CDPs and validated the new MarTech category in various cool vendor articles and research reports.

-a holistic view of the customer to help execute and optimize personalized journeys…For marketers using multiple point execution tools, the CDP provides the connective tissue between and among them to integrate the marketing stack and enable orchestration across the web, mobile, email, social and so forth.
+A holistic view of the customer to help execute and optimize personalized journeys…For marketers using multiple point execution tools, the CDP provides the connective tissue between and among them to integrate the marketing stack and enable orchestration across the web, mobile, email, social, and so forth.

-David Raab of Raab Associates, who first coined the term “customer data platform, also launched the Customer Data Platform Institute to promote and highlight the marketing department’s need for the technology.
+David Raab of Raab Associates, who first coined the term Customer Data Platform, also launched the Customer Data Platform Institute to promote and highlight the marketing department’s need for the technology.
 In addition to providing vendor evaluation guides and resources, the CDP Institute also released an industry profile report that highlights how and why the industry is expected to grow in the coming years.

-So what is a customer data platform exactly?
+So what is a Customer Data Platform exactly?
 At its core, a CDP is a centralized location for prospective and current customer data.
 This first-party data is any data that your organization has collected about your own customers, users, and site visitors—regardless of whether they are anonymous or known.

-First party data can include customer profiles, personal identifiers such as emails, website visits, mobile app sessions, email and social media engagement, chat transcripts, customer service and support interactions, purchases and more.
+First-party data can include customer profiles, personal identifiers such as emails, website visits, mobile app sessions, email and social media engagement, chat transcripts, customer service and support interactions, purchases, and more.
 In short, all customer interactions are kept in CDPs.
 While there are some exceptions, Data Management Platforms (DMPs), on the other hand, focus on handling anonymous, third-party data in the form of cookie pools.

-Think about all of the ways you might interact with your favorite brands today: you may like something on social media, purchase a product via mobile app, browse articles online and click on one or more emails in the same week.
+Think about all of the ways you might interact with your favorite brands: You may like something on social media, purchase a product via mobile app, browse articles online, and click on one or more emails in the same week.

 At a minimum, CDPs allow marketers to: